david-morton/Supercharger_Electronic_Boost_Control/README.md

 - Words here later

 ### Boost Control Rules / Behaviour
-The following conditions cause the valve to immediately drive to 100% open (not relying on the return spring)
+The following conditions cause the valve to immediately drive to 100% open (not relying on the return spring alone)
 - Clutch pressed (sent over serial from master)
 - Neutral gear detected (sent over serial from master)
 - RPM is less than 1000